CogPhi

 Natural complex phenomena are explored by many different sciences using different perspectives, on different levels of analysis.
 But (how) can fruitful pluralistic triangulations enable a coherent picture of the world’s ‘blooming, buzzing confusion’?

-Funding: Makarna Ingeniör Lars Henrik Fornanders fond
+Funding: Makarna Ingeniör Lars Henrik Fornanders fond, Workshop Grant, FO2020-0004.

 11/3 – 12/3, B538 LUX, Lund University